garbados/the-realms-behind-clj/doc/basics.md

     - Enchanted: You cannot harm anyone willingly, and will peacefully remove yourself from combat.
 Remove one stack at the beginning of your turn.
     - Fogged: Suffer -1 to Mind and Spirit defenses per stack.
 Remove one stack at the beginning of your turn.
     - Taunted: Suffer -1 to checks against any target but they that taunted you, per stack.
 Remove one stack at the beginning of your turn.
 Remove all stacks when that target is downed.
-    - Exposed / Warded: Suffer -1 / gain +1 Fire, Frost, Shadow, and Brilliant resist, per stack.
+    - Exposed / Warded: Suffer -1 / gain +1 Fire, Frost, Shadow, and Radiant resist, per stack.
 Remove one stack at the beginning of your turn.
     - Dispelled: Suffer -1 to Sorcery and Theurgy checks per stack.
 Remove one stack at the beginning of your turn.
 - Spirit, Clubs:
     - Burning: Take two fire damage (before resists) at the beginning of your turn, and remove one stack.
 Lowering your temperature can remove stacks, such as by dunking yourself in water.
     - Frozen: As *Vulnerable* and *Slowed*.
     - Frightened: Suffer Bad Luck on all checks.
 For each check made, remove a stack of Frightened.
 Remove a stack at the beginning of your turn. *Characters that are frightened enough may just run away!*
-    - Slowed / Hasted : Suffer -1 / gain +1 to Speed per stack.
+    - Slowed / Hastened : Suffer -1 / gain +1 to Speed per stack.
 Remove one stack at the beginning of your turn.
 - Luck, Diamonds:
     - Vulnerable: If you would take damage, after resists, take one additional damage per stack.
 At the beginning of your turn, remove one stack.
     - Protected: If you would take damage, after resists, first remove that many stacks of Protected, up to as many stacks as the character has.
 For each stack removed, suffer one less damage.
 At the beginning of your turn, remove one stack.